 The lineup includes ‘Reza’ by Alireza Motamedi, ‘The Dark Room’ by Rouhollah Hejazi, ‘Astigmatism’ by Majid-Reza Mostafavi, and ‘Orange Days’ by Arash Lahouti.

 ‘Orduckly’ by Behrouz Gharibpour, ‘Pastarioni’ by Soheil Movaffaq, ‘First Autograph for Rana’ by Ali Zhakan, and ‘Footwork’ by Mazdak Mirabedini have also been on the Iranian list.

-‘Orduckly’ is about a technician at the Tabriz Railway station is forced to move to Tehran to treat his wife who is suffering from a terminal illness.
+‘Orduckly’ is about a technician at the Tabriz Railway station who is forced to move to Tehran to treat his wife suffering from a terminal illness.
 Once in Tehran, he registers his clever son at a renowned school without thinking about the tragic consequences he will be facing.

 In ‘Pastarioni’, when Houshang returns home he finds out that his father’s restaurant has closed.
 However, he is not willing to give up.